kojima-hi/File_sync/README.md

 Type of synchronizing directories are two:

-(1) choiced directory as synchronizing_directory, and
+(1) choiced directory as synchronizing_directory in usage, and

 (2) common use directories written in `/path/to/projects/<project name>/common/sync/commondir.txt` in each line.